AadithyaRao2809/SE/BD/Unit-1/hadoop_ecosystem.md

 It supports various languages on client side.

 key components:
-1. **Data Storage**: Hive works with data stored in Hadoop Distributed File System (HDFS) or other storage systems compatible with Hadoop, such as Apache Parquet, Apache ORC, or plain text files.
+1. **Data Storage**: Hive works with structured data stored in Hadoop Distributed File System (HDFS) or other storage systems compatible with Hadoop, such as Apache Parquet, Apache ORC, or plain text files.
 2. **Metastore**: Hive uses a metastore to store metadata about tables, schemas, columns, and data types.
-This metadata helps Hive translate SQL-like queries into low-level MapReduce or Tez jobs that can process the data efficiently.
+This **metadata helps Hive translate SQL-like queries into low-level MapReduce or Tez jobs** that can process the data efficiently.
 The metastore can be backed by a traditional relational database system like MySQL, PostgreSQL, or an embedded Derby database.
 3. **Hive Query Language (HQL)**: Hive provides a SQL-like language called Hive Query Language (HQL) that allows users to write queries and manipulate data stored in Hadoop.
 HQL abstracts the complexity of writing MapReduce or Tez jobs directly, making it easier for analysts and data scientists who are familiar with SQL to work with big data.
 Supports joins, aggregate etc and various data types(structs lists and maps)
 4. **Hive CLI and Interfaces**: Users can interact with Hive in multiple ways, including:
 	- **Hive CLI**: A command-line interface for running Hive queries.